Tyringham, Massachusetts

-Tyringham is a town in Berkshire County, Massachusetts.
+Tyringham is a town in Berkshire County, Massachusetts, United States.
 It is part of the Pittsfield, Massachusetts Metropolitan Statistical Area.
 The population was 427 at the 2020 census.

 History

 Founded as Housatonic Township Number 1, the land which became Tyringham and Monterey was first settled in 1735.
 Tyringham was established in 1739.
 The two main villages were set up along two waterways, Hop Brook to the north and the Konkapot River to the south.

 In 1750, Adonijah Bidwell, a Yale Divinity School graduate from the Hartford region, became the first minister of Township No. 1.
 When a meetinghouse was founded in the south, it led to a buildup in the north, and by 1762 the town was incorporated.
 The origins of the town name are somewhat disputed, with some sources claiming it was named for Tyringham, a village in Buckinghamshire, England, and others asserting it was named by Sir Francis Bernard, the former governor of the Massachusetts Bay Colony, after a woman, Jane Beresford (adopted by John Tyringham), from whom he had inherited an estate.
-If the latter, it would be the only town in Massachusetts named after a woman.
+If the latter, it would be one of the few towns in Massachusetts named after a woman, along with Abington, Dighton and Lanesborough.

 The town was home to the Tyringham Shaker Settlement Historic District, with the Shaker holy name of "Jerusalem", which lay just south of the town center.
 The town of Monterey was set off and incorporated as its own town in 1847.

-Tyringham celebrated its bicentennial in August, 1939 with a two day celebration and a 31 unit parade.
+Tyringham celebrated its bicentennial in August 1939 with a two day celebration and a 31 unit parade.

 The Stedman Rake Factory located in town made rakes for several American Presidents, including Theodore Roosevelt, William Howard Taft, Warren G. Harding, Calvin Coolidge, and Herbert Hoover.

 The town was the site of several small country estates for notable wealthy families.
 Today, Tyringham is a small, rural community.